KenLauLab/pCreode/README.md

 # **p-Creode**

 The term creode was coined by C.H.
 Waddington, combining the Greek words for “necessary” and “path” to describe the cell state transitional trajectories that define cell fate specification.
 Our algorithm aims to identify consensus routes from relatively noisy single-cell data and thus we named this algorithm p- (putative) Creode.
-Conceptually, p-Creode determines the geometric shape of a collection of dense data points (i.e., a data cloud) in order to reveal the underlying structure of transitional routes.
+Conceptually, p-Creode determines the geometric shape of a collection of dense data points (i.e., a data cloud) in order to reveal the underlying structure of transitional routes. p-Creode was developed using Python2.7 is you are not using this version see below for instructions on how to install a Python2.7 kernel.

 ### Installation for Mac or Linux